bactopia/bactopia.github.io/docs/acknowledgements.md

 # Acknowledgements

 Bactopia is truly a case of *"standing upon the shoulders of giants"*.
-Nearly every component of Bactopia was created by others and made freely available to the public.
+Bactopia currently includes more than 118 datasets and software packages.
+Nearly every component uses, from the workflow, datasets, software packages, even the framework for this site, was created by others and made freely available to the public.

 I would like to personally extend my many thanks and gratitude to the authors of these software packages and public datasets.
 If you've made it this far, I